Create Less Waste This Christmas

 Christmas-Themed Fabric or Tablecloths

-I’ve also used printed Christmas fabric or small holiday-themed tablecloths.
+I’ve also used printed Christmas fabric or small holiday-themed tablecloths for larger gifts.

 They were all purchased very inexpensively, often at clearance sales AFTER Christmas.